Dzl666/Dzl666.github.io/_pages/about.md

 # 🎖 Honors and Awards

-- _2021, 2022_ National First Prize in the 20th / 21th China National College Robotic Competition ‘RoboMaster’
+- _2021, 2022_ National First Prize in the 20th / 21st China National College Robotic Competition ‘RoboMaster’
 - _2020_ Regional Second Prize in the 12th Mathematics Competition of Chinese College Students
 - _2020_ Regional First Prize in the 9th China National College Mechanical Innovation Competition
-- _2021_ National Scholarship for Undergraduates
+- _2021_ National Scholarship for Undergraduates (0.2%)
-- _2022_ Outstanding graduators award (top 7%)
+- _2022_ Outstanding graduate of Harbin Institute of Technology
-- _2019, 2020_ Outstanding Scholarship of School of M.E.A of Harbin Institute of Technology (top 5%)
+- _2019, 2020_ College of Mech.
+Eng.
+Scholarship at Harbin Institute of Technology
-- _2019, 2020, 2021_ Outstanding Student Award (Merit Student) of Harbin Institute of Technology (top 10%)
+- _2019, 2020, 2021_ Outstanding Student of Harbin Institute of Technology

 <!-- # 💬 Invited Talks